Welcome to the Union Alternative School!

 Resources - Apply to Enroll

 The Union Alternative School started in 1995-96 with three teachers and 45 students as a school-within-the-school program at Union Intermediate High School.
 A high need for services caused the school to be expanded to four teachers and 60 students for the second semester of that year.
 In 1997, a separate facility was built to house the program, which expanded to serve 112 students with 7 teachers, a full-time principal, and a full-time counselor.
-The school celebrated its 900th graduate in the spring of 2011.
+More than 1,000 students have graduated from the program since it began.

 The program has consistently been designated as an exemplary alternative education program by the Oklahoma Technical Assistance Center.
 It has received awards from the Oklahoma Foundation for Excellence and from the National Dropout Prevention Network.
 It has received recognition from the United States Department of Education; it has hosted groups of educators from all over the nation and from England and Taiwan when they have wanted to learn about effective practices in alternative education, and it has been cited as a national model of effective alternative education by educational writers of national renown such as Franklin Schargel, Tony Thacker and Robert Barr.